 Because I work in the tech industry, family and friends will sometimes ask me to recommend a laptop for them to buy.
-In the past I've done the research myself, but recently I've been empowering people by sending them instructions to follow - it also saves me time ;) I decided to publish the instructions because they might be useful to others.
+In the past I’ve done the research myself, but recently I’ve been empowering people by sending them instructions to follow, which also saves me time ;) I decided to publish the instructions because they might be useful to others.

 - Figure out your budget, that’s the biggest constraint.

 - Figure out what you need your laptop for.
 Browsing the web?
 Email?
 Playing games?
 This will determine the specs you should be looking for.

 - Consider buying an Apple laptop: they’re great quality and low maintenance.
 Will you be able to do everything you need on an Apple?
 Probably, unless you need some specialised software.

 - Consider buying a Chromebook, they are zero maintenance and Just Work.
 If you spend all your time in a web browser then a Chromebook should work for you, but you need to be very sure there aren’t other programs that you’ll need.
 You will still need to read the reviews and check the specs carefully.

 - Search on Amazon for laptops within your budget - and maybe slightly higher, in case you see a great bargain that you’re willing to stretch to.
 Even if you don’t intend buying from Amazon they have lots of laptops to look at, lots of reviews to read, and their filtering options for laptops are really good.

 - Things to keep in mind when searching:

 - You need at least 8GB RAM to keep it usable for a few years, but 12GB or even 16GB RAM would be better.